valebl/shazam_ir/README.md

 - `plots.py`: functionalities to plot the spectrogram (given times, frequencies, amplitudes), the peaks constellation (given frequencies, peaks times, peaks frequencies) and the track-sample matching scatterplot and histogram (given track and sample fingerprints)
 - `database.py`: runnable file, to build the tracks databases (see above)
 - `search.py`: runnable file, to actually run the program (see above)

+The `examples` folder contains a jupyter notebook, which shows plot from the different stages of the algorithm for a matching and non-matching track.
+From this examples we can see how the plots resamble the results in ([Wang et al. 2003](https://www.researchgate.net/publication/220723446_An_Industrial_Strength_Audio_Search_Algorithm)).